 14. Sense of Completion

-The inner and outer worlds are isomorphic, Maslow writes, and are dialectically related, i.e. they are mutually causative.
+Maslow writes that the inner and outer worlds are isomorphic and dialectically related, i.e. they are mutually causative.
 He askes how does this influence identity?
-And he suggests that only those of us who reach peak-experience can find closure or completion and that those who do not peak always have a deficiency.
+And he suggests that only those of us who reach peak experience can find closure or completion and that those who do not peak always have a deficiency.

-Hierarchial structures we see acted out in society seem not to be of concern to the individual in peak-experience.
-He calls it a transcendence of locality, time and space, of history and the ego-led surface personality.
+Hierarchial structures we see acted out in society seem not to be of concern to the individual in peak experience.
+He calls it a transcendence of locality, time and space, history, and the ego-led surface personality.
 He calls playfulness in this sense, a resolver of dichotomies and a solution to insoluble problems.

 Maslow says that to be amused by the particular circumstance, not in a mocking way, but in an accepting and loving way, allows us to live simultaneously in the inner and outer world without conflict.